appcelerator-forks/samueleastdev.appc.push.notifications/README.md

 In the "Request is" group, select the "Saved to disk" option.
 Click Continue within Keychain Access to complete the CSR generating process.

-# Create a new development certifcate with your newly created app id
+# Create a new development certificate with your newly created app id
 # Download and double click install

+#Run on phone allow push notification now device id returned